DataONEorg/dataone-web/content/services/_index.md

 - template: section
   background: data-wave-subtle
   title: "**Set up a Hosted Repository**"
-  intro: Enhanced DataONE services are currently available on a limited basis as part
+  intro: If you're ready to set up a hosted repository or want to learn more, please
-    of a beta program.
-Please provide the information below and we’ll get in touch when these services are ready for your organization.
+    provide your information below and we’ll get in touch to get started.
   blocks:
   - template: join-form
     precheck_hostedrepo: true